lkovanen/TMFinder/README.md

 TMFinder
 ========

 Temporal Motif Finder can be used to detect and enumerate motifs in temporal networks.
-For more information, including the format definition of temporal networks and temporal motifs as well as the algorithms used, see
+For more information, including the formal definition of temporal networks and temporal motifs as well as the algorithms used, see

 > Lauri Kovanen, Márton Karsai, Kimmo Kaski, János Kertész, Jari Saramäki, "Temporal motifs in time-dependent networks",